agarrharr/adam.garrett-harris.com/_posts/2015-02-26-how-to-convert-a-wordpress-site-to-jekyll-with-github-pages.markdown

 comments: true
 ---

-In this post I'm going to talk about how to convert a wordpress site over from wordpress to jekyll and host it on Github pages.
 I recently converted a site from Wordpress to Gihub Pages.
 It's not a fancy site.
 It's just normal pages and posts with contact form, so I didn't need to use any custom jekyll plugins, so Github pages can just generate the site for me automatically as soon as I make commits.
-The site does host a podcast though, but I'll leave that for another post.
+The site does host a podcast though, and it was pretty simple to have Jekyll generate that rss feed for me.

-I will however want to keep the site looking exactly the same, so I will convert the theme to a jekyll theme.
+I did want to keep the site looking exactly the same, so that no one would see any difference when I switch it over, so I converted the wordpress theme to a jekyll theme.

 ## What is Jekyll & Github Pages